Woodford Wells F.C.: History

-The club's first entry into the FA Cup was in 1873-74.
-In the first round, the club beat Reigate Priory by 3-1 or 3-2; the Priory claimed a goal in the last minute and the sole umpire, Mr Bouch from Crystal Palace, gave it as "undecided".
-In the second round, the club lost 2-1 to the Swifts after playing into the wind for most of the game.
+The club's first entry into the FA Cup was in 1873–74.
+In the first round, the club beat Reigate Priory by 3–1 or 3–2; the Priory claimed a goal in the last minute and the sole umpire, Mr Bouch from Crystal Palace, gave it as "undecided".
+In the second round, the club lost 2–1 to the Swifts after playing into the wind for most of the game.

 The following year saw the club's best FA Cup run, beating High Wycombe and Southall to reach the quarter-finals, losing to Shropshire Wanderers in a replay.
+The initial tie (at the Kennington Oval) ended 1–1 after the sides agreed to play the optional 15 minutes of extra-time.
+Shropshire won the replay (at the same venue) 2–0, the clinching goal being a Frazer own goal after a clearance bounced back off him.

-The club's final FA Cup appearance was in the 1875-76 tournament, losing to Panthers F.C. in the first round at the neutral ground of Winchester College.
-Woodford Wells' final match that season was a 3-0 defeat to the Royal Engineers and the club seems to have wound up before the next season started as there are no further recorded fixtures for the club, with three of its regular players turning out for Upton Park instead.
+The club's final FA Cup appearance was in the 1875–76 tournament, losing to Panthers in the first round at the neutral ground of Winchester College.
+Woodford Wells' final reported match was a 3–0 defeat to the Royal Engineers in March.
+However the club decided to dissolve in July 1876, apparently because of the lack of a club secretary; three of its regular players joined Upton Park instead, and a short-lived new club (Buckhurst Hill) formed in the town itself.

 Colours

-The club's kit was black jersey, stockings and cap (with white Maltese cross on jersey and cap).
+The club's kit was black jersey, stockings and cap, with white Maltese cross on jersey and cap.

+Ground

+The club's first ground was on Mr Buxton's field in Monkhams Lane (at the rear of the Travellers Rest), which is now The Woodford Wells Club.
+In October 1874 it moved to the Castle Green, with the club house at the Castle Hotel.